arthgl06/arthgl06/README.md

 # 👋 Hello
 ### 🌟 About Me

 Hi!
-My name is Arthur Henrique, I’m currently studying Software Engineering and dedicating myself to continuous learning to become a Fullstack Developer.
+My name is Arthur, I’m currently studying Software Engineering and dedicating myself to continuous learning to become a Fullstack Developer.
 My journey includes practical and theoretical studies, building personal projects, and an eagerness to grow!

 ---